Bristol Mouse Control

 Mouse control is sometimes a complex task, but commonly the best scenario is to always focus on controlling the rodent population as close to its source as possible.

-Building provide easy routes of entry for mice to enter homes which is why structural repairs and proofing by experts like ourselves will solve a mouse problem for good.
+Buildings provide easy routes of entry for a mouse looking to secure a safe place to live or new food resources.
+Homes in need of structural repairs and proofing that might not be immediately obvious are prime targets for infestation.
+Proofing by experts like ourselves will solve a mouse problem for good, sometimes without poison.

-Poison and traps have their place but repairs and proofing are always preferable, because they solve the pest problems and don't just subdue it for a few weeks or months.
+Poison and traps have their place, but repairs and proofing are always preferable because they solve the pest problems and don't just subdue it for a few weeks or months.
+Remember - exclusion is always the most humane form of control.

 How do Mice Get Into Your Attic?

-Mice enter attics and loft spaces through a variety of means that include climbing plants and trees, building faults and adjoining properties.
+Rodents enter attics, and loft spaces through a variety of means that include climbing plants, overhanging trees, building faults and even adjoining properties, primarily through the attics and floor voids.

 > Climbing Plants:

 Plants like Wisteria, Virginia Creeper, Clematis, Ivy, Jasmine and Roses offer a perfect climbing frame for rodents to climb.
-Once mice reach your gutters, they usually squeeze under the tiles and populate your loft.
+Once a mouse reaches your gutters, it usually squeezes under the tiles and enters your loft.

 > Overhanging Trees:

-Sprawling branches, like vines and ivy, are a common avenue of entry for rodents.
+Sprawling branches and plants like vines and ivy, create the perfect natural ladder.
 With branches we recommend clearance of at least a meter to perturb not just mice, but also squirrels and rats.

 > Building Faults:

-Building faults are normally the most likely place for rodents to enter your property at ground level.
+Building faults are usually the most likely place for rodents to enter your property at ground level.

 The most likely places are damaged air vents, or open tumble dryer vents together with holes in defective render and pointing.